 All grade 2 students rotate through various craft activities.
 This is organized by the grade 2 teachers, and parents help create these delightful works of art.

 - Class Buddies

-Classes from Stettler Elementary team up with classes from William E. Hay Stettler Secondary School Campus to exchange story telling or drawings.
-We also have classes in our school team up with each other to share activities.
-For example a Grade 1 class might team up with a Grade 6 class to exchange stories and ideas.
+We have classes in our school team up with each other to share activities.
+For example, a Kindergarten class might team up with a Grade 6 class to exchange stories and ideas.

 - Cross Country Run

-Students in grades 2-5 have the opportunity to participate in a Cross Country Run held on a Saturday in Wetaskiwin.
+Students in grades 2-6 have the opportunity to participate in a variety of cross country runs held around Central Alberta.
 These students are bussed from the school and have the opportunity to have a fun run day.